Canon 5D Mark IV vs Leica TL

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the TL) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the TL has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the TL has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 5D Mark IV and TL can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Leica TL Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark IV or the Leica TL – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.